amorychambers/ci-ms2-interactivity/README.md

 - A clear and concise understanding of the game experience the website offers
 - A visually clean and uncluttered presentation that focuses the user's attention on the parts of the page they can interact with to personalise or engage with the game
 - The site accounts for all interactive elements of the user's experiences, particularly when there is an error or incompatibility with user input
-- The website looks good and functions properly in all interactive and non-interactive elements on a range of devices
-- The game functions well on all devices and is clear and consistent to play

 ### Site Goals